 The second award winner was Financial Aid 101, an email series created by the University of Denver.
 After realizing that most families were overwhelmed with the financial aid process, Lisa Westendorf, Assistant Director of Communication in Financial Aid, conceptualized and implemented a customized email series for the school's incoming students in fall of 2013.

 Financial Aid Video Library

 An honorable mention was awarded to Michigan State University for creating a video library as a self-help tool for students and parents that can be accessed 24/7.
-The topics of the videos range from loan acceptance processes to explaining the effects of dropping courses in regards to modular withdrawals.
-The videos are embedded within several of the schools webpages and can be shared easily via social media outlets.
+Topics range from loan acceptance processes to explaining the effects of dropping courses in regards to modular withdrawals.

 The 2013 Gold Star award went to "Clock Hour Group and Program," submitted by the Florida Association of Student Financial Aid Administrators.
 This initiative targeted the training needs of aid administrators serving in clock-hour settings by providing specific training and networking opportunities to this segment of the aid-practitioner community.